 Supply chain outlook and port updates

-For the latest update on vessel wait times, port updates and trade lane information, see the link at the bottom or here at the port updates page.
+View posted vessel wait times, port updates and trade lane information in the link below or here at the port updates page

 Port of New York / New Jersey introduces long-dwelling container fee

 The Port of New York and New Jersey has announced a container fee on any long-dwelling import or export containers starting in September to put pressure on carriers to collect empty containers to make room for the higher volume of imports coming in.
 The $100 Container Imbalance Fee is published on the Port Authority website tariff page